lashdid/ngirim/README.md

 - Download the file

 ### Why did i made this?
 I've been using [SendAnywhere](https://send-anywhere.com/) for a long time, but rarely.
-This website has 5 seconds ad and its not supported on mobile ( you have to install the app or switch to desktop view ) and i'm too lazy for that.
+This website is just a clone of SendAnywhere but SendAnywhere has 5 seconds ad and its not supported on mobile ( you have to install the app or switch to desktop view ) and i'm too lazy for that.

 Also to learn SolidJS and Firebase.